 Best Olio Nuovo

 Autumn is the time of year to experience Olio Nuovo for yourself.
-I have personally witnessed this highly anticipated event and thus can recommend Jovial Foods as my preferred source of this traditional food.

 This olive oil is on special each November with extremely limited supply.

 I can’t wait for my bottles to arrive…this is my primary “olive oil order” for the year.
 Here’s where to find it.

 Have you ever tried Olio Nuovo olive oil before?
 What were your thoughts on the flavor compared with other types of EVOO?